p5kw4r/bc-interoperability/SETUP.md

 ## Ethereum

-Install package using your favourite package manager:
+Install the following package using your favourite package manager:

 ```
 # pacman -S go-ethereum